 - Use your products for as long as possible.
 You can use your analog TV longer by purchasing a converter box, or receiving TV through satellite or cable.

 - Give it away through on-line sources like Craigslist, or donate your TV to a thrift store or non-profit that accepts electronics.
 Please call ahead to check for acceptance policies first or the thrift shop will have to pay for disposal.

 - Check out the MPCA's web site for more information.

 Environmentally responsible electronics use involves not only proper end-of-life disposition of obsolete equipment, but also purchasing new equipment that has been designed with environmentally preferable attributes.
 Think about this when purchasing new equipment, and ask your retailer or electronics supplier about environmentally preferable electronics.
 Check out the EPA's web site for more information.

 Some retail stores provide recycling services that are convenient for consumers that want to get rid of various broken or unwanted electronics, particularly cell phones and rechargeable batteries.

-For example, Best Buy provides free and easy recycling for any brand of cell phone, printer ink cartridge, and rechargeable battery.
-The RBRC's Call2Recycle program, retailers including Batteries Plus, Target, and Radio Shack offer drop-offs for all brands of unwanted cell phones and accessories.
+For example, Best Buy provides free and easy recycling for nearly any electronic item.
+Through the RBRC's Call2Recycle program, retailers including Batteries Plus, Target, and Radio Shack offer drop-offs for all brands of unwanted cell phones and accessories.
 Go online to find participating locations, or call 1-877-2-RECYCLE.
-Useable phones are refurbished for donation to victims of domestic violence, and the rest is recycled with a portion of the proceeds given to charity.
+Usable phones are refurbished for donation to victims of domestic violence, and the rest is recycled with a portion of the proceeds given to charity.